-Free Voluntary Reading is free reading; students are free to choose the materials they want to read.
+Free Voluntary Reading is free reading; students are free to choose the books, articles, or other written materials of their own choice and read them at their own pace

 These are are some of the two main characteristic of this teaching and learning strategy: